Skip to main content

 Bold and ItalicizeCtrl/command+b+i

-UndoCtrl/command+z You can also click the Undo button at the top of the note.
+UndoCtrl/command+z You can also click the Undo button Undo button icon used to reverse the last action in the Elation Note at the top of the note.

-RedoCtrl/command+y You can also click the Redo button at the top of the note.
+RedoCtrl/command+y You can also click the Redo button Redo button icon used to restore the last undone action in an Elation Note at the top of the note.

 CopyCtrl/command+c